duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 # Some filters: sort, uniq, cut, grep, tr, awk, sed
 Certain commands – often combined in pipelines – are used to take standard input, perform some operation on it, and then send the result to the standard output:

-● sort sorts (numerically, alphabetically, or randomly) standard input and outputs the sorted result to the standard output; we already saw an example in the previous slide ● uniq removes duplicate lines from standard input (remember to sort it first!)
+* `sort` sorts (numerically, alphabetically, or randomly) standard input and outputs the sorted result to the standard output; we already saw an example in the previous slide
+* `uniq` removes duplicate lines from standard input (remember to sort it first!)
-● cut lets you slice up lines based on particular criteria ● grep extracts lines containing a pattern from the standard input
+* `cut` lets you slice up lines based on particular criteria
+* `grep` extracts lines containing a pattern from the standard input
-* awk is a sophisticated programming language.
+* `awk` is a sophisticated programming language.
 One example thing you can do is filter lines based on the contents of a column. e.g. `awk '$3=="data"'`
-● tr translates characters into others (e.g. uppercase in lowercase) ● sed can parse and transform text in a more sophisticated way than “tr”
+* `tr` translates characters into others (e.g. uppercase in lowercase)
+* `sed` can parse and transform text in a more sophisticated way than “tr”

 # Practical Session 2 – Exercises
 1) Create a new empty file named test.txt , check its default file permissions, and then change them